Tunisia entry requirements for Israel passport holders

 Frequently asked questions

-Processing typically takes 2–4 weeks, but can be longer depending on the embassy's workload.
-Apply at least 4–6 weeks before your planned departure.
+Processing typically takes 2–4 weeks, but it can be longer depending on the embassy and your nationality.
+Start at least 6–8 weeks before your planned departure.

-Extensions are not available for this visa type.
-You must leave before your visa expires.
-Overstaying can result in fines or future entry bans.
+No. The visa is not extendable.
+You must leave before the visa expiry date.
+Overstaying can result in fines and future entry bans.

 Official sources